I’ve just come back from a long run. It was a bit of an adventure. This particular run had it all.

 While some runners would have gotten mad, I saw the valuable lessons that this long run taught me.

-• Weather can change track conditions
+- Weather can change track conditions

-• Weather can also dictate how your body deals with temperature changes.
+- Weather can also dictate how your body deals with temperature changes.

-• What you wear will determine how hot or cold you get
+- What you wear will determine how hot or cold you get

-• Not all shoes are suitable for the long run, the ones I wore today gave me blisters
+- Not all shoes are suitable for the long run, the ones I wore today gave me blisters

-Long runs do more than build up the endurance into your legs.
+Long runs do more than build up the endurance in your legs.
 These training runs are designed to help you become a better stronger runner, mentally and physically.
 Come race day you can tackle anything.